Blackstone-Security-Group/blackstonesecuritygroup.co.uk/wiki/campaigns/soap-opera/operation-history.md

 Later that day, Bailiff responded to a violent cartel-police engagement in Tanouka, where fighting escalated after cartel forces deployed a mortar team and a helicopter gunship.
 Bailiff stabilized the situation, evacuated civilians, and held the line until Santa Arcadian military forces arrived to establish a full cordon.

 Operation Deadeye concluded with multiple cartel assets neutralized, critical intel secured, and BSG reaffirming its role as the island’s decisive rapid-response element.

+### 3. Operation Long Lens

+#### Brief

+We’ve received a customer tip that a representative from Zhenhua Capital may be meeting with Los Zetas, and we need photographic proof—this is strictly an intelligence-gathering mission.
+The representative’s accommodation is already marked on the map.
+However, a more urgent situation has developed: SAPD has engaged cartel shooters on the northern edge of Georgetown, outside the DMZ, after Los Zetas sent a hit squad to eliminate a key witness in an upcoming investigation.
+Due to this escalation, launchers and special equipment are now authorised everywhere outside the DMZ, but must remain stowed while inside it—ROE in the DMZ remains unchanged: only fire if fired upon.
+Bailiff is to move into George Town, secure a perimeter around the RLOG offices, and stand by to support if authorities request escalation.
+Audit will provide transport to Santa Arcadia International Airport to improve response time.
+Index now has night-time tasking authority for fixed-wing UAV surveillance.
+Hedgefund retains overall command; Bailiff leads ground operations with Broker acting as JTAC.

+#### Outcome

+During daylight hours, Bailiff responded to SAPD’s call for assistance in northern George Town, helping suppress a cartel crew engaged in a sustained firefight just outside the DMZ.
+Shortly afterward, the team was tasked with investigating reports of armoured vehicles operating in Nicolet; two PKM-mounted trucks engaged Bailiff on arrival, and both cartel crews were neutralised.
+Bailiff then returned to the RLOG offices to await further intelligence on the Zhenhua Capital representative.

+As night fell, Bailiff was greenlit to begin the reconnaissance phase.
+A two-man infiltration element breached the perimeter of Zhenhua Capital’s Georgetown compound, placing covert trackers on executive vehicles.
+The main squad split into two elements to tail the suspected HVT, setting up surveillance outside his hotel before shadowing him on foot into the slums beyond the DMZ.
+Bailiff held the perimeter until Hedgefund authorised entry, then cleared a small cartel presence inside the shanty town—discovering a drug lab, which was subsequently turned over to SAPD.
+The Zhenhua Capital mark slipped away amid the chaos, escaping in an SUV and leaving the district.

+Index launched and maintained eyes-on via the vehicle tracker, leading Bailiff to Labota.
+Thermal scans revealed activity in dense woodland southwest of the settlement.
+Bailiff moved in, made contact with a cartel patrol, and after a brief firefight raided a hidden cartel drug encampment.
+Inside, the team discovered drug-processing equipment, cartel drone platforms, notes, and a significant weapons cache.
+Upon exiting the site with the recovered intel, Escrow was called in to conduct an airstrike on the encampment, finalising the destruction of cartel infrastructure in the area.

+Operation Long Lens concluded with multiple cartel assets dismantled, valuable intelligence secured, and clear confirmation that Zhenhua Capital is involved in deeper, covert dealings across Santa Arcadia.